-Students who walk, drive or who are transported to school by their parents should leave home so that they arrive at the school 10 minutes before school begins.
+Students who are transported to school by their parents should leave home so that they arrive at the school 10 minutes before school begins.

 At times throughout the year, there are scheduled early dismissals.
 Parents will be notified of specific early dismissals through notices sent home with their child or through publications in the area newspapers.